Howard624/PatternAnalysis-2025/recognition/Improved_UNET_OASIS_48902665/README.md

 ### Output Layer:
 A 1×1 convolution reduces the decoder output to 4 channels (one per tissue class).
 Softmax activation converts these to class probabilities, and argmax selects the most likely class for each pixel.

-## figure/visualisation of the solution
+## Figure/visualisation of the solution
 Example is the segmentation_result.png which shows how the model classfies background, CSF, gray matter and white matter.

-## Dependencies required (versions and address reproduciblility of results)
+## Dependencies required
 - Python 3.9.7
 - PyTorch 1.12.1 (for model training/inference)
 - OpenCV 4.5.5 (for image loading/preprocessing)
 - NumPy 1.21.5 (for array operations)
 - Matplotlib 3.5.2 (for visualization)

-##  example inputs, outputs and plots of your algorithm
+##  Example inputs, outputs and plots of your algorithm
 ### Inputs
 Example Input: A 256×256 grayscale MRI slice from the OASIS dataset (e.g., OAS1_0001_MR1_slice100.png), with pixel values in [0, 255].
 ### Outputs